CyberSecuriTim/osticket-installation/README.md

 - Restart the IIS server within IIS Manager to ensure the changes take effect.

 - Within IIS Manager, in the connections panel on the left side, navigate to Sites ---> Default Web Site ---> osTicket
-  - Then select "Browse *:80" to establish an http connection via port 80 on the local host address (127.0.0.0/8) to the osTicket server instance.
+  - Then select "Browse *:80" to establish an HTTP connection via port 80 on the local host address (127.0.0.0/8) to the osTicket server instance.

 ![image](https://github.com/user-attachments/assets/173eda31-78e2-4978-a94e-60de1520df6f)